tuananhvip/GRG_Subway_Check_in_System/README.md

     - Add tracking people feature, now each frame, people in one half right area will be track (go from right to left)
     - People pass: it will create 'pass' person when a person go through the center of the doorway
     - Change training mathod: load previous training weight to continues training.
+    - Send data to Serial Port with Modbus-ASCII like, with CRC checking